The Music of ABBA

 Tickets for the 2014-2015 Delos V. Smith Winter Film Series will remain $5, - Buy One, Get One FREE!
 Single tickets can only be purchased the day of the show and go on sale 45 minutes prior to showtime.

-Thanks to funding provided by the Delos V. Smith Foundation and additional anonymous donations, the Fox will be upgrading its projection system from 35mm film to the current industry standard format of digital projection in early 2015.
+Thanks to funding provided by the Delos V. Smith Foundation and additional anonymous donations, the Fox has upgraded its projection system from 35mm film to the current industry standard format of digital projection.
 Over the past several years the movie distribution industry has switched from shipping titles to theatres on 35mm film to digital content on small, light-weight hard disk drives, saving an incredible amount of money associated with creating and shipping large, heavy film reels to theatres across the country.
 The Fox has still been using 35mm projectors for film presentation, but with major studios earlier this year announcing the complete discontinuation of the distribution of film, a conversion to digital cinema became unavoidable.

-Fortunately the Delos V. Smith Foundation, who also underwrites our summer and winter film series, stepped up with partial funding for the transition, while donations from other anonymous sources will cover the remaining costs of the $100,000 project.
-The new digital cinema equipment will provide a brighter, clearer picture without the scratces and graininess of 35mm film, along with better sound.
+Fortunately the Delos V. Smith Foundation, who also underwrites our summer and winter film series, stepped up with partial funding for the transition, while donations from other anonymous sources helped cover the remaining costs of the $125,000 project.
+The new digital cinema equipment provides a brighter, clearer picture without the scratces and graininess of 35mm film, along with better sound.